rinatz/conv/README.md

 but it now only supports std::pair, std::vector and std::map.

+## Note

+Note that the type of char is treated not as a character string but as an integer. i.e., conv::to&lt;char&gt;("1") is not 49, which is the ascii code for '1', but 1, which is an integer.

+## For user defined types

-When you want to convert user defined type of T to string, you should define operator<<(std::ostream&, T).
+When you want to convert user defined type of T to string, you should define operator&lt;&lt;(std::ostream&, T).
 And conv::to&lt;std::string&gt;(T) will be enabled.
 (conv::to&lt;std::string&gt;() for STL containers are like so.)

+## Version

+0.1.0

+## Compilers

+conv has tested on Visual C++ 2013 and maybe it works for other compilers as well.